Grilled Flank Steak

 This post may contain affiliate links.
 Please read our disclosure policy.

-I’ll admit, I put off grilling flank steak for years because I was convinced it would end up tough and chewy—a complete waste of money and effort.
-However, after seeing a friend grill it effortlessly at a casual backyard BBQ, I decided to give grilling flank steak at home a shot.
+I’ll admit, I put off grilling flank steak for years because I was convinced it would end up tough and chewy (aka complete waste of money and effort).
+However, after seeing a friend grill flank steak at a casual backyard BBQ, I decided to give grilling flank steak at home a shot.
 To my surprise, with just the right marinade and careful timing, the steak turned out tender, and there wasn’t a piece left over!

 Ingredients for recipe: flank steak, lemon spices, Worcestershire sauce, oil, garlic, and tamari.